mfractor/mfractor.github.io/docs/xamarin-forms/data-triggers/analysis.md

 ## Introduction

-This documentation article outlines the XAML analysers refactorings provided by MFractor.
+This documentation article outlines the XAML analysers provided by MFractor.